Pakistan Records 566 Cases of COVID-19

-Pakistan on Saturday recorded 566 infections of the novel coronavirus after conducting 40,167 tests—a positivity ratio of 1.4 percent.
+Pakistan on Monday reported 566 infections of the novel coronavirus after conducting 28,887 tests—a positivity ratio of 1.95 percent.

-The government has made it mandatory on foreign travelers to obtain a negative coronavirus test before being allowed to enter Pakistan.
-According to a statement, every person entering the country will have to share their contact information, undergo screening by a health official, and download a Pass Track Application on their mobile phones.
-A health declaration form must also be filled 48 hours before arriving in the country.
-Anyone with coronavirus symptoms will have to isolate themselves for 14 days.
+Travelers from the U.A.E. and other Gulf countries—except Saudi Arabia—to Pakistan will need a negative COVID-19 test obtained within 96 hours of travel date from Oct.
+5. Travelers aged less than 12; those with special needs; and high-level international delegations are exempt from this requirement.
+According to a list provided by the government, several countries are exempt from this requirement, including Australia, Canada, China, Germany, Italy, Japan, Malaysia, New Zealand, Norway, South Korea, Singapore, Sri Lanka, Sweden, Thailand and Turkey, with the list to be reviewed every fortnight and updated.

 Pakistan’s welcome decline in daily infections and deaths, meanwhile, has encountered some trepidation from observers who warn that the country has yet to fully utilize its claimed testing capacity of 72,232 and is currently testing significantly below numbers proposed by global health experts.
 According to the World Health Organization, Pakistan’s testing policies likely only record the most symptomatic patients while ignoring the spread among asymptomatic carriers, which recent studies have suggested comprise the majority of infections in the country.
 Medical experts have also warned that the government’s decision to end nearly all movement restrictions at once risks a second wave of the virus.